 Photos and Article by Kristin Kleimann-Duggan

-We bought our tickets in advance (highly recommended, as they sell out quickly, especially on weekends) and chose to go around 5:30 pm because we were hoping to experience the Ice Castles in both daylight and at night.
-This was a good choice as it was easier to see at 5:30 and then the castles are lit up at night with LED lights.
+We bought our tickets in advance (highly recommended, as they sell out quickly, especially on weekends) and chose the 4:00 pm entry time because we were hoping to experience the Ice Castles in both daylight and at night.
+This was a decent choice as it was still light at 4:00 and then the castles are lit up at night with LED lights.
+(5:30 is about when it is getting dark now.)
+Last year, we went at 5:00pm and this was a better time to go to see the castles in both daylight and lit up.
+(We spent about an hour there.)
 Dressing for winter was important and waterproof pants and gloves (especially for the kids) are a must if you plan to crawl around in the caves or go on the ice slides.
+Warm socks and shoes are a must for everyone.
+My Mother-in-Law would have done better with her cane as the terrain is not flat.
 Do not bother with a stroller, it won’t make it.

 Get there soon to see the Ice Castles before the weather warms.
 If the Ice Castles return next year, I encourage you to see them.
 It’s winter magic.

 Save the Dinosaur (or Dragon?)!
 Next Meeting is February 6, 2020 (6pm-8pm) at Slavens Elementary School.

 Denver Parks and Recreation is planning to make improvements to McWilliams (Dinosaur) Park.

 "Update as of January 2020:Denver Parks & Recreation (DPR) held the first public meeting for this project on Dec.3 with nearly 40 people in attendance.
 The project schedule and scope were reviewed, which includes making improvements to the playground, picnic area, basketball courts, and stormwater aspects of the Harvard Gulch basin.